jannovergara/jannovergara.me/src/pages/articles/2016-10-05---learning-the-dependecy-inversion-principle/index.md

 tags:
   - "SOLID"
   - "C++03"
-description: "In this entry, we will see the relevance of multiple inheritance and pure virtual functions from DIP."
+description: "In this entry, we will see the relevance of multiple inheritance and pure virtual functions to DIP."
 ---
 This principle is more straight-forward than the other SOLID principles because it relates to a real-world pattern.